S-4 Stalinets: Fortschritt models

-The Fortschritt models are almost exact copies of the S-4, however, there are some differences, that are reflected by the different types of Fortschritt E 170 series combine harvesters.
-As mentioned, the main difference between the S-4 and its Fortschritt versions is the engine; all Fortschritt combine harvesters have a GDR-made diesel engine, as well as other GDR-specific parts, such as the wheels.
-Also, the technical drawings had to be converted from the Soviet GOST standard to the German DIN standard.
+The Fortschritt models are almost exact copies of the S-4, however, there are some differences that are reflected by the different types of Fortschritt E 170 series combine harvesters.
+Unlike the S-4, Fortschritt combine harvesters have a GDR-made diesel engine, as well as other GDR-specific parts, such as the wheels.
+The technical drawings were converted from the Soviet GOST standard to the German DIN standard.
 The following list summarises the Fortschritt models' key characteristics: